Cat Owner’s Responsibilities

 Cats are a delightful addition to a home and family.
 They are now the #1 pet in North America.
 Follow these pointers and you and your pet will enjoy a lifetime of love and companionship together:

 Spay or neuter

 Spaying or neutering will prolong the life of your cat and help reduce the risk of reproductive cancer in your pet.
 Male cats are less likely to spray when neutered early (seven to nine months).
-Female cts should generally be spayed by the age of 6 months.
+Female cats should generally be spayed by the age of six months.

 License and microchip

-The municipal animal shelter receives thousands of stray cats arrive every year, and only 5% to 7% are claimed by their owners.
+The municipal animal shelter receives thousands of stray cats arrive every year, and only nine per cent are claimed by their owners.

 Keep your cat indoors

 The safest place for your cat is indoors, but she can enjoy the outdoors while supervised on a leash and harness or in the safety of a catio.

 Keep vaccinations up to date to ensure your cat is disease- and parasite-free.